damienleroy/PowerAccent/README.md

 - Some keys can have interference with some actions or some tools (for example: AutoHotkey)
 - (Experimental feature) Inside browsers and some other software, the tool can't detect the caret position.
 Default position is applied, meaning the one you choose in the position settings.
+- Mathematical symbols are often requested.
+But for several reasons (technical and functional), this feature can't be implemented now in the tool.
+So currently mathematical symbol will not be accepted (cf: [issue](https://github.com/damienleroy/PowerAccent/issues/23#issuecomment-1301532208)).

 # The future